microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 ## 3. Authenticate with Azure

+!!! warning "IMPORTANT: USE THE SKILLABLE PROVIDED AZURE CREDENTIALS FOR AUTHENTICATION.
+Do not use your own (personal or company) account."

 We have an active development environment connected to our personal fork of the repo.
 Now it's time to configure it to talk to the Azure infrastructure we pre-provisioned for you.
 We'll use two different tools - `az` (Azure CLI) and `azd` (Azure Developer CLI).
 Let's log into both.

-!!! warning "IMPORTANT: DO NOT USE PERSONAL AZURE CREDENTIALS HERE.
-Instead, revisit the Skillable VM tab and look for the Azure Credentials section in the instructions pane.
-Use that Username and Password."

 ### 3.1 Azure CLI login

 1. Run this command in terminal.
 Complete workflow when prompted.

+    !!! info "You will need the Azure Credentials (Username, password) from the Skillable VM tab for this step!"

     ``` title="" linenums="0"
     az login --use-device-code